browsermt/bergamot-translator/doc/Unified_API.md

     private:

-	// Original text (utf-8) that was supposed to be translated; An optional result (it will be an empty string if not requested in TranslationRequest). string originalText;
+	// Original text (utf-8) that was supposed to be translated; An optional result (it will be an empty string if not requested in TranslationRequest). std::string originalText;

-	// Translation (in utf-8 format) of the originalText string translatedText;
+	// Translation (in utf-8 format) of the originalText std::string translatedText;

-	// Quality score of the translated text at the granularity; An optional result (it will have no information if not requested in TranslationRequest)
+	// Quality score of the translated text at the granularity specified in TranslationRequest; An optional result (it will have no information if not requested in TranslationRequest)
-	QualityScoreResult qualityScoreResult;
+	QualityScore qualityScore;

-	// Alignment information b/w original and translated text; An optional result (it will have no information if not requested in TranslationRequest)
+	// Alignment information b/w original and translated text for AlignmentType specified in TranslationRequest; An optional result (it will have no information if not requested in TranslationRequest)
-	AlignmentResult alignment;
+	Alignment alignment;

-	// Mapping information b/w each sentence (in originalText) and corresponding translated sentence (in translatedText); An optional result (it will have no information if not requested in TranslationRequest); ToDo: Decide TextSpan: Byte offset or CodePoint count or something else map<TextSpan, TextSpan> originalToTranslatedSentenceSpans;
+	// Information regarding how individual sentences of originalText map to corresponding translated sentences in joined translated text (translatedText); An optional result (it will be empty if not requested in TranslationRequest);
+	std::vector<std::pair<std::string_view, std::string_view>> sentenceMappings;

     public:
 	// ToDo: Public Methods